InsightSquared Company Overview

 What can someone expect during the interview process?

-You’ll meet us at our office right in downtown Copley, and you’ll likely be interviewed in a conference room named after one of the members of the Wu-Tang Clan.
+You’ll meet us at our office right in downtown Boston, and you’ll likely be interviewed in a conference room named after one of the members of the Wu-Tang Clan.

 Many positions here will often have you work on some kind of homework assignment, whether it’s provided live in the interview or before you meet with the team.
 We really want to make sure you can walk the walk, so come with your thinking cap on.